Scientific programme

 30 min lectures (including discussion)

-Relativistic quatum chemical calculations for uranium isotope fractionation in biotic and abiotic systems
+Relativistic quantum chemical calculations for uranium isotope fractionation in biotic and abiotic systems

-Recent progress with the Transcorrelated method: combining quantum chemistry with real-space methods
+Recent Progress with the Transcorrelated method: combining real-space approaches with quantum chemistry

 • Roi Baer (The Hebrew University of Jerusalem, Israel)